Experts in Catastrophic Injury Cases

 Speech and Language Pathologists

 Traumatic brain injuries can produce a wide variety of problems in injury victims.
 Many specialists are available to treat these specific problems.
 For example, when a TBI has resulted in a speech or other communication disorder, a speech-language pathologist (also referred to as a speech-language therapist) may be included in the medical treatment team.
-This type of therapist can provide services intended to improve physical function, such as recovering or improving the ability to swallow and speak, as well as cognitive functions such as memory and the recognizing and forming of words.
+This type of therapist can provide services intended to improve physical function, such as recovering or improving the ability to swallow and speak, as well as cognitive functions, such as memory and recognizing and forming words.

 catastrophic injury to spinal cordExperts Utilized in Catastrophic Injury Cases — Spinal Cord Injuries

-The spinal cord attaches to the brain and the base of the skull and passes downward through the spine with attached nerve roots extending outward through the body and limbs.
+The spinal cord attaches to the brain and the base of the skull and passes downward through the spine, with attached nerve roots extending outward through the body and limbs.
 The severity of spinal cord injuries is most directly related to the amount of cord damage that has been caused and the level of the spine where it happened – typically, a significant cord injury will result in loss of feeling and/or movement for those parts of the body whose nerve attach to the cord at or below the point of injury.
 In the United States, traffic collisions are the most common cause of spinal cord injury, with falls, occupational injuries, and sports injuries following.
-Treatment of a spinal cord injury will initially involve an acute phase in which stabilization of the cord and the source of the cord injury – for example, a fractured spinal vertebrae – is a primary concern along with sustaining vital bodily functions that may be impaired by the spinal cord damage.
-Later medical care will usually focus on recovering as much function as is possible given the nature of the injury and finding ways to continue with daily life and work by accommodating any permanent loss in function.
+Treatment of a spinal cord injury will initially involve an acute phase in which stabilization of the cord and the source of the cord injury – for example, a fractured spinal vertebra – is a primary concern, along with sustaining vital bodily functions that may be impaired by the spinal cord damage.
+Later, medical care will usually focus on recovering as much function as possible given the nature of the injury and finding ways to continue with daily life and work by accommodating any permanent loss of function.

 catastrophic injury neurosurgeryNeurosurgeons